 3) Friendly.
 Business-like.
 Helpful.
 Cordial.

 Easy-going, helpful and conversational, but not too casual.

 The more unique your brand voice is the easier it should be for customers, advocates, etc., to feel connected to you.
 Isn’t that much better than everyone sounding the same?

-Metrics – numbers that show your progress – can vary by the network that you are using.
+Metrics – numbers showing your progress – can vary by the network you are using.
 Some networks and third-party vendors offer free and premium metric services that you can sign up for.

 It’s OK to explore these as you move along in your social media engagement.
 To get started, though, I would suggest focusing on building your audience.
 Make sure you advertise your networks in your business, on your website (with working links to your specific accounts) and encourage people to share your accounts through their networks.

 Also keep in mind that social media metrics are somewhat siloed.
 Some companies are trying to make a push into consolidated dashboards.